masjadaan/TechSecurityArticles/DebugInterfaces/JTAG/JTAG Identification.md

 #### Connecting target to Jtagulator
 Now we need jumber wires, first connect GND on Jtagulator to GND on our target.
-Then connect the canndidates pin on our target to the different channels on Jtagulator.
+Then connect the candidates pin on our target to the different channels on Jtagulator.
 Make sure not to connect the V on Jtagulator to anything.

 ![alt text](https://github.com/masjadaan/TechSecurityArticles/blob/main/DebugInterfaces/JTAG/Images/targetToJtagulator.png)